plasmoduck/raspberrypi-motd/README.md

   ```bash
   $ sudo /etc/init.d ssh restart
   ```
+Now simply SSH into the Pi and see the beautiful MOTD.
+Have fun =)

 Note: If you don't see the degree Celsius character correctly (`º`) make sure you have enabled a UTF8 locale.